krishchoudhary03/Trybe/Readme.md

 **CampusConnect** is a single-page application designed around the everyday needs of college students.

-Instead of scattering campus life across WhatsApp groups, Instagram pages, college websites, and separate communities, CampusConnect brings the experience together through a unified platform.
+Instead of scattering campus life across WhatsApp groups, Instagram pages, college websites, and separate communities,TryBe brings the experience together through a unified platform.

 ### The platform combines